iSHAREScheme/iSHARESatellite/INSTALL.md

 cd iSHARESatellite/templates
 ```

 Open docker-compose-mw-template.yaml in a text editor.
-Under the *environment, change the password given by *POSTGRES_PASSWORD*.
+Under the *environment* section, change the password given by *POSTGRES_PASSWORD* and *DATABASE_PASSWORD*.
+These two passwords should be identical.
 See the below snippet for reference:

 ```yaml
 environment: